benito5142/WEB_Technologies/README.md

 Welcome to the Web Technologies Overview repository!
 This repository serves as a comprehensive resource for understanding, exploring, and implementing web technologies.
 Whether you are a beginner looking to learn the basics or a professional aiming to deepen your knowledge, this repository provides valuable insights into the building blocks of modern web development.

 Table of Contents

-Introduction
+1.Introduction

-Core Web Technologies
+2.Core Web Technologies

-Frontend Development
+3.Frontend Development

-Backend Development
+4.Backend Development

-Database Management
+5.Database Management

-Key Concepts in Web Development
+6.Key Concepts in Web Development

-Tools and Frameworks
+7.Tools and Frameworks

-Getting Started
+8.Getting Started

-Contributing
+9.Contributing

-License
+10.License

 Introduction